unanono/www-chapter-patagonia/index.md

 {leaders.md}

 Another separate file that should simply include each leaders name with mailto link as a list.
-It will also be automatically rendered in the column sidebar.
+It will also be automatically rendered in the column sidebar..

 -->